UKCP, Body Psychotherapist, Somatic Trauma Therapy

-- anxiety, panic attacks, chronic shame and guilt
+- anxiety, depression, panic attacks, chronic shame and guilt

 - anger management

 - low self-esteem

-- difficulties in forming or sustaining meaningful relationships
+- isolation and difficulties forming or sustaining meaningful relationships

 - body image and sexuality

 Please go to www.silkhousetherapypractice.co.uk for more information about me, body psychotherapy and somatic trauma therapy and links to articles and other resources.

 Training, qualifications & experience